msamdk/Robotfish/README.md

 # Robotfish
-This is a fish pose estimation project that is based on the Robotfish pose estimation dataset which is produced  Robotic-Fish-Pose-Dataset is a dataset for robotic fish pose estimation from Intelligent Biomimetic Design Laboratory (IBDLab) of Peking Universityby the
+This is a fish pose estimation project that is based on the Robotfish pose estimation dataset which is produced by the [`https://en.ibdl.pku.edu.cn/`](https://en.ibdl.pku.edu.cn/)